Glory42/Glory42/README.md

 <h1 align="center">Hi 👋, I'm Görkem Karyol</h1>
-<h3 align="center">I'm a computer engineering student with a passion for backend development.
-Currently, I'm focused on building robust and scalable systems using Java and Spring Boot.
-If you share similar interests or have opportunities to collaborate, feel free to reach out!</h3>
+<h3 align="center">"I'm a computer engineering student with a strong passion for backend development.
+I'm currently focused on mastering JavaScript, Node.js, and Express.js to build dynamic and efficient web applications.
+I have a solid understanding of databases, particularly PostgreSQL, and I'm honing my skills in API development and testing.
+If you're interested in collaborating on backend projects or discussing best practices, I'd love to connect!"</h3>

 <!-- Tech Stack -->
 <h2 align="center">💻 Tech Stack</h2>